Halo Infinite: Synopsis

+Setting and characters

-Setting and charactersHalo Infinite is set in the year 2560.
+Halo Infinite is set in the year 2560.
 During the events of Halo 5: Guardians, the human artificial intelligence Cortana and allied artificial intelligences (AIs) rebel against their creators, the United Nations Space Command (UNSC).
 Taking control of ancient Forerunner weapons known as Guardians, Cortana subjugates the galaxy.
 Also fighting against Cortana and the UNSC are the Banished, a mercenary organization composed of aliens and humans led by the Brute Atriox.
 The game is set on the Forerunner ringworld Installation 07 (Zeta Halo), which has mysteriously suffered damage.
 The player character, Master Chief Petty Officer John-117 is a UNSC "Spartan" supersoldier on a mission to neutralize Cortana, his former partner.

-In addition to the narrative told in the campaign, Halo Infinite's multiplayer component features a seasonal story that centers on Spartan Commander Laurette Agryna's efforts to lead a new generation of Spartan supersoldiers in the aftermath of Cortana's attacks on various UNSC military strongholds.
+In addition to the narrative told in the campaign, Halo Infinites multiplayer component features a seasonal story that centers on Spartan Commander Laurette Agryna's efforts to lead a new generation of Spartan supersoldiers in the aftermath of Cortana's attacks on various UNSC military strongholds.